Oradour-sur-Glane massacre: Background

 In February 1944, the 2nd SS Panzer Division Das Reich was stationed in the Southern French town of Valence-d'Agen, north of Toulouse, waiting to be resupplied with new equipment and fresh troops.
 Following the Normandy landings in June 1944, the division was ordered north to help stop the Allied advance.
 One of its units was the 4th SS Panzer Grenadier Regiment "Der Führer".
 Its staff included regimental commander SS-Standartenführer Sylvester Stadler, SS-Sturmbannführer Adolf Diekmann commanding the 1st Battalion and SS-Sturmbannführer Otto Weidinger, Stadler's designated successor who was with the regiment for familiarisation.
 Command passed to Weidinger on 14 June.

-Early on the morning of 10 June 1944, Diekmann informed Weidinger that he had been approached by two members of the Milice, a paramilitary force of the Vichy Regime.
+Early on the morning of 10 June 1944, Diekmann informed Weidinger that he had been approached by two members of the Milice, a paramilitary force of the Vichy regime.
 They claimed that a Waffen-SS officer was being held prisoner by the French Resistance in Oradour-sur-Vayres, a nearby village.
 The captured officer was claimed to be SS-Sturmbannführer Helmut Kämpfe, commander of the 2nd SS Panzer Reconnaissance Battalion (also part of the Das Reich division).

-Kämpfe was captured by the Maquis du Limousin the day before while traveling in a German army vehicle marked as an ambulance protected by the Geneva Convention.
+Kämpfe was captured on 9 June 1944 while traveling in a German army vehicle marked as an ambulance protected by the Geneva Convention4 km east of Saint-Léonard-de-Noblat by a group led by a Sergeant Jean Canou from Colonel Georges Guingouin's Brigade, a militant Communist group in the Maquis du Limousin.
+Canou handed him over to Guingouin.
+The following day Kämpfe was executed on the orders of Guingouin.
+According to a French informant Kämpfe was burned alive in front of an audience.